9 Types of Accountants Who Do More Than Just Taxes

 A number of opportunities

-You’re probably relieved to learn there are many types of accountants out there who do more than just file taxes.
+You’re probably relieved to learn there are many types of accountants out there whose expertise expand beyond taxes.
 With a little research, you can find the position that perfectly aligns with your skills and interests.